Sunday, 25 June 2023

 Connect your receiver to the designated Serial RX UART on the FC and connect the FC to your computer.

 Check that the channel bars in the receiver page move to the right when the 4 sticks are moved up and right.
+This makes sure the stabilisation will work in the correct direction.

 Note that the Roll Pitch Yaw Throttle bars do not match the channel order of Ch1 Ch2 Ch3 Ch4.
 As long as the stick inputs give the correct response all is good.

-2. Receiver connection
+3. Receiver connection

 If the channel bars don't move at all when you move the sticks -